OCHA-DAP/hdx-python-scraper/doc/main.md

 aggregated columns together.
 Where input comes from multiple columns, these can be defined with `input` and the output column name with `output`.

-### File Copier Scraper
+### Resource Downloader

-The file copier is a simple scraper that copies files from HDX datasets.
+The resource downloader is a simple scraper that downloads resources from HDX datasets.
 One or more is set up as follows:

-    filecopiers = FileCopier.get_scrapers(configuration["copyfiles"])

-The YAML configuration looks as follows:

-    copyfiles:
+    res_dlds = runner.add_resourcedownloaders(configuration["copyfiles"], folder)

+The first parameter is a YAML configuration shown below.
+The second is the folder to which to download (which defaults to "").

+    download_resources:
       - dataset: "ukraine-border-crossings"
         format: "geojson"
         filename: "UKR_Border_Crossings.geojson"